thom4parisot/photography/source/_posts/2016/calais.md

       They are responsible for the well-being of the camp inhabitants, and very few people take care of them.

-      I want to say them a **big thank you**, for all the work, passion and efforts brought into something which looks like an endless battle.
+      I want to say a **big thank you** to them, for all the work, passion and efforts brought into something which looks like an endless battle.

       _You certainly changed_ the life of a bunch.
   - comment: |